bespoken/bespoken-docs/end-to-end/guide.md

 }
 ```

-The following are the different configuration options available ordered alphabetically:
+The following are the different configuration options available:

 | Key | Description |
 | --- | --- |